 Galena Park Independent School District prohibits discrimination, including harassment, against any student on the basis of race, color, religion, sex, gender, national origin, disability, age, or any other basis prohibited by law.
 The District prohibits dating violence, as defined by this policy.
 Retaliation against anyone involved in the complaint process is a violation of District policy and is prohibited.
-For further information about this policy, contact Mike McKay, Executive Director for Human Resource Services at 832-386-1207, or Jerid Link, Executive Director for Human Resource Services - Compliance and Hearing 832-386-1241.
+For further information about this policy, contact Jerid Link, Executive Director for Human Resource Services - Compliance and Hearing 832-386-1241.
 Relay # for TDD (Telecommunications Device for the Deaf) with TTY call 711 or 1-800-735-2989 without TTY call 711 or 1-800-735-2988.